GaviniSravanthi/To-Do-List-Web-App/README.md

 ✅ To-Do List Web App (Front-End Only)

 I built a simple and intuitive To-Do List Web App using only HTML, CSS, and Vanilla JavaScript—no frameworks, no libraries!

 Key Features:
-Add new tasks
+1.Add new tasks

-Mark tasks as completed with a single click
+2.Mark tasks as completed with a single click

-Delete tasks
+3.Delete tasks

-Responsive and minimalist UI design
+4.Responsive and minimalist UI design

 Tech Stack:

 HTML for structure

 CSS for styling and responsiveness

 Vanilla JavaScript for interactivity

 Motivation: